Grizzlybln/CraLeBu-Support/README.md

-# CraLeBu-Support
+# CraLeBu-Suppor
-#Support For The Comunity Server From CrazyLegoBuilders - CraLeBu
+Support For The Comunity Server From CrazyLegoBuilders - CraLeBu

-#This Project Is Only For Support Management From CraLeBu
+Teamspeak Server : 94.250.223.25:15152

-#If You Have Problems With An Player Or With An Bug , Create An Issue
+If You Have Problems With An Player Or With An Bug , Create An Issue Please Use English When You Not Speaking German
-#Please Use The Language English For The Support (Then every team-member can help you)
+(Then every team-member can help you)